TheWarez/TheWarez/README.md

 ### Hi there
 ## I'm Warez/Gabriel
-- I live in :brazil
+- I live in :brazil:
 - Currently I work with Front-End, but I am wanting to become a Full-Stack little by little 🖥️
 ## Connect with me:
 <a href="https://twitter.com/WarezThe">